 In the ‘80s a renowned child psychiatrist called Dr Richard Garner came up with a term that describes the process where a parent turns their children against their other parent.
 The term used for this kind of behaviour is ‘parental alienation.’
-This is one of the most distressing behaviours that a parent can subject their entire family.
+This is one of the most distressing behaviours that a parent can subject their entire family to.

-Occasionally, the fathers that find themselves victims of this situation.
+Occasionally, the fathers find themselves victims of this situation.
 Although women undergo it too, clinical experiences show that most of the time it is the father that is alienated from the children.
 Working with children who have been pressured into a specific narrative about either of their parents is a challenging experience for many psychotherapists.

 Schools and teachers need to get training on this matter too.
-This is because they spend more time with the children than anyone.
+This is because they spend more time with the children than anyone else.
 Many teachers see the alienation of parents in schools almost every day.
 In such situations, the school do not understand the problem and end up joining the mother in alienating the father.
 Consequently, the alienation is escalated by sending the child’s progress to the mother only.

 I think the solution is that we should be more willing to improve the process.
 It is unfortunate that we are slow to create clear policies around this problem that give both parents the right to be heard.
 We have all seen how distressing parental alienation can be for the children, father and eventually for the mother.

 We have all seen how the children inescapably end up resenting one parent for forcing them to be cynical about the other parent.
 Finally, no one wins, and the result is total damage to the whole family.
 It is the anger that one parent feels after separation that binds them and drives them towards this maladaptive behaviour.